anastaga/jetson-slam/README.md

 [🎥 Watch the Full Video Here!](https://www.youtube.com/watch?v=JHDNFKczD44)

+## Procedure followed

+Advanced Simulation:
+Initial stage involved setting up Hector_SLAM within the Gazebo simulation environment.
+Integration of the Realsense d435i and a thermal camera, testing their capabilities in a simulated setting.

+Neural Network Training and Optimization:
+Employed Yolov8 for RPN, trained on a diverse dataset of around 10,000 thermal images.
+Focus on balancing efficiency and accuracy, essential for real-time human detection.

+Hardware Implementation and Calibration:
+Transitioned to real-world application with Jetson Xavier NX.
+Integrated COIN417G2 thermal camera and Realsense d435i, focusing on calibration for accurate data capture.

+Flight Control and SLAM System Integration:
+Connected with Cube Orange flight controller, utilizing MAVROS for IMU data integration.
+The system was refined to send back obstacle data, enhancing the drone's autonomous navigation capabilities.

+Algorithm Customization for Real-Time Processing:
+Tailored the Yolov8 algorithm to suit the real-time processing requirements.
+Ensured the algorithm's compatibility with the Jetson Xavier NX's processing capabilities.

+Flight Test
+The test flights demonstrated the system's high level of functionality and efficiency.
+During these flights, the UAV successfully utilized the integrated SLAM system and thermal camera for navigation and human detection.
+The real-time processing capabilities of the Jetson Xavier NX were effectively showcased, ensuring smooth operation even in complex environments.
+The combination of obstacle detection and avoidance, along with accurate human presence identification, highlighted the system's robustness and potential for practical applications in search and rescue operations or similar scenarios.

+## Overview
+This project enhances UAV capabilities by integrating advanced SLAM and thermal imaging systems.
+It's inspired by and builds upon the VINS_RGBD SLAM system.

+## Vins_RGBD SLAM System
+The backbone of our pipeline is heavily influenced by the VINS_RGBD SLAM system.
+Our modifications, tailored to the unique demands of UAV navigation and real-time processing, are based on this robust framework.
+This approach enabled us to harness the strengths of Vins_RGBD, adapting it to suit our specialized objectives, particularly in the realm of enhanced navigation and efficient thermal image processing.

 ## TO INSTALL THE BASE SLAM THAT WE USED ALONG WITH THE REALSENSE D435i CAMERA

 **Download SYNAPTIC Package manager to remove OpenCV 4.1**.
 If it doesnt work after the installation of ros-melodic.
 Then use Synaptic to install the necessary dependancies.
 Check OPENCV version: ```dpkg -l | grep libopencv```